 - The stress of everyday life

 None of these people or things is to blame for your loved one’s drinking or drug abuse—any more than YOU are.
-You have to understand that your loved one has to accept responsibility and the consequences for their own actions.
+You have to understand that your loved one has to accept responsibility and the consequences of their own actions.

 Question #4 – Are You Having Difficulty Expressing or Controlling Your Emotions?